mikopits/sdbot/README.md

 Description
 -----------

 PSBotGo is a bot framework written in Go for Pokemon Showdown.
+Being written as an exercise.